-An Taisce’s objection to Glanbia’s proposed new cheese plant has failed in the High Court.
+An Taisce's objection to Glanbia's proposed new cheese plant has been rejected by the High Court.

 Legal submissions were presented to Justice Richard Humphreys in March.
-He delivered his judgment this Tuesday finding in favour of An Bord Pleanála.
-It had upheld the planning approval granted by Kilkenny County Council in November 2019 in the wake of an objection from An Taisce.
+He delivered his judgement on Tuesday morning (20 April).
+In it, he rejected An Taisce's contention, and reaffirmed An Bord Pleanala's upholding of the planning approval for the plant granted by Kilkenny County Council in November 2019.

-Glanbia last month reacted to the pressure put on its processing capacity from the delay in the cheese plant by introducing a series of milk supply restrictions for 2022, angering its milk suppliers.
+Glanbia last month reacted to the pressure put on their processing capacity from the delay in the cheese plant by introducing a series of milk supply restrictions for 2022 which have angered Glanbia's supplier base.

 An Taisce can appeal this decision to the Supreme Court, and has some weeks to decide whether it will exercise this right.
 If such a move is made, it could be another 12 months before that process concludes.
 If An Taisce chooses not to, the cheese plant could proceed to the build phase later this year.